czczc/inspire-papers-viewer/README.md

 *   Renders LaTeX in paper titles using KaTeX.
 *   Separate views for single collaboration search and multi-collaboration overview by year.
 *   Overview page loads data for the current year automatically.
+*   Manage a separate list of "small author papers" stored in Firebase (requires Google login).
+    *   Add new papers with arXiv ID, title, authors, publication details.
+    *   View, edit, and delete existing small papers.
+    *   Small papers for the selected year are displayed on the Overview page.

 ## Project Setup